AutoZRecruitments/Computer_Vision/Task-3.md

 ## Submission Guidelines

-- Upload your work on your github in a private repository.
+- Upload your work on your github repository.
 - Create a readme file which has a rough explanation of the project.
 - The output video should be rendered and uploaded to a drive and the link should be given in the readme file.
 - Don't forget to make your repository and drive link public.